 elsewhere on this website.

-Most manufacturers of spirulina and chlorella are going to give you a quality product; I have two that I can personally recommend — they're the ones I use.
-Find out more about them on my pages on the Benefits of Chlorella and the Benefits of Spirulina.
+Most manufacturers of spirulina and chlorella are going to give you a quality product; I have two that I can highly recommend — they're the ones I personally use.
+Find out more about them on my pages on the benefits of chlorella and the benefits of spirulina.

 You can find many other green superfood products, most of which blend spirulina and/or chlorella with other greens like wheat grass, alfalfa and barley grass and numerous other antioxidant superfoods.

 I personally prefer straight chlorella and spirulina for their unsurpassed nutritional content, but their taste is too bitter for some people.
 Products that blend them together with other superfood powders generally have a better taste, and may be more to your liking.